d-a-v-i-d-w-r-i-g-h-t/tech-blog/README.md

 If you need an example of a good README, check out [the VSCode repository](https://github.com/microsoft/vscode).

+## Features

+If your project has a lot of features, consider adding a heading called "Features" and listing them there.

 ## Installation

 What are the steps required to install your project?
 Provide a step-by-step description of how to get the development environment running.